-Click the links below for news coverage of Grac:
+Click the link below for news coverage of Graci:

 While she’s taken the next step in her recovery journey, 17-year-old Elizabeth “Graci” Garcia isn’t far from our memories.
 The Tekamah, Nebraska, teen spent four months recovering from a traumatic brain injury at Madonna’s Omaha Campus pediatric unit.

 Recently, she got a spirit-worthy send-off complete with plenty of hugs, smiles and a few tears.
 Graci’s mother, Laura Meyeres-Garcia, shared how her daughter makes a big impression on others as her story is just beginning.